ibm-cloud-docs/schematics/cli-reference.md

 ### `ibmcloud terraform destroy`
 {: #schematics-destroy}

-Remove your workspace and all {{site.data.keyword.cloud_notm}} resources, even if these resources are active.
+Remove the {{site.data.keyword.cloud_notm}} resources that you provisioned with your Schematics workspace, even if these resources are active.
 {: shortdesc}

 Use this command with caution.
 After you run the command, you cannot reverse the removal of your {{site.data.keyword.cloud_notm}} resources.
 If you used persistent storage, make sure that you created a backup for your data